thosgood/this-weeks-finds/markdown/251-300/week286.md

 its other homotopy groups are trivial, since that's already true for the circle.

-Any space with G as its nth homotopy group and every other homotopy group being trivial is called "the Eilenberg-Mac Lane space K(G,n)".
+Any space with G as its $n$th homotopy group and every other homotopy group being trivial is called "the Eilenberg-Mac Lane space K(G,n)".
 We're allowed use the word "the", since this space is unique up to weak homotopy equivalence.
 So, the rational 1-sphere is K(Q,1).